Stage 3 of the Rail Network Rebuild

 Key information

-When trains aren't running, we will still help you get to where you need to be with alternative transport options.
-We are currently reviewing alternative transport options on the Western and Southern Lines.
-Details of these alternative options will be communicated in November.
+When trains aren't running, we will still help you get where you need to be with alternative transport options.
+You can use Journey Planner or the AT Mobile app to plan your journeys.

 Stage 3a will focus on part of the Western Line.